IndianaBonesUrMom/ESX_Vehicletrunk/README.md

 # esx_vehicletrunk
 alpha version - use at your own risk

 You can remove the debug marker by commenting out the drawmarker function
 Features:
-1. Hopefully only one player can access one trunk at a time
+1. One player can access one trunk at a time
-2. Some sort of a item limit?
+2. Item limit.
-3. Players can spawn weapon ammo(gives the config.default amount on item pull) until I have time to make this count ammo.
+3. Only one JSON entry per vehicle (have to get rid of the owned vehicles callback too.)
-4. Only one JSON entry per vehicle (have to get rid of the owned vehicles callback too.)
+4. Entries for stolen vehicles are removed on each restart
-5. Entries for stolen vehicles are removed each restart
+5. Players can't search locked vehicles
-6. Players can't search locked vehicles
+6.

 ![alt_text](https://i.imgur.com/oHkWuul.jpg)